Fort Rice: Matilda Galpin (Eagle Woman That All Look At)

 Matilda Galpin was a peace activist who gained quite an impressive reputation among the soldiers at Fort Rice.
 Wife to Charles Galpin, a US officer, Matilda Galpin was accustomed to life in the fort.
 However, upon witnessing an ambush of a First Lieutenant Benjamin Wilson by a Lakota warband, she sprinted into the fray and claimed the wounded man as one of her own.
 In doing so, she prevented the soldier from being scalped and was able to get him back into the fort to seek medical attention.
 Unfortunately, Wilson's lung had been pierced by an arrow, and he succumbed to the complications of the wound in the following days.
-That did not, however, prevent Galpin from attaining a hero's reputation.
+That did not, however, prevent Galpin from attaining a heroine's reputation.
 Captain Enoch Adams went as far to refer to her as, "One of the finest women in the world..."
 She was a large source of the push towards peace between the US and Sioux, and has been praised for her efforts in drawing the two nations closer to an understanding of one another.